Registered Clinical Counsellor

 We’re normally caught up in the current of our thinking, feeling, and emotions.
 With awareness, we can observe it all without being swept away

 I have supported individuals, couples and families with a variety of concerns in the Valley for over 10 years.
-As such I feel I have developed the ability to successfully support clients with presenting concerns in the following areas: anxiety, depression, healing from trauma, grief and loss, navigating life changes and transitions, stress reduction, prenatal and postpartum anxiety and/or depression, couples therapy, relationship dissatisfaction, self-regulation and communication skills, self-compassion, mindfulness, and supporting clients in becoming more grounded in their felt experience.
+As such I feel I have developed the ability to successfully support clients with presenting concerns in the following areas: anxiety, depression, healing from trauma, grief and loss, navigating life changes and transitions, stress reduction, prenatal and postpartum anxiety and/or depression, couples therapy, relationship dissatisfaction, self-regulation and communication skills, self-compassion, mindfulness, psychedelic preparation and integration, and supporting clients in becoming more grounded in their felt experience.

 Experiencing anxiety is part of the human condition and can be a very healthy response to our environment and circumstances.
 However, for 1 in 10 Canadians it can become overwhelming and deeply interfere with daily activities and choices.
 But it doesn't have to be this way.

 The grip of anxiety can be loosened through building resources and skills which challenge anxiety provoking thoughts, behaviours, and emotions.
 Incorporating mindfulness practices which draw attention to the present moment experience also offers proven tools to cope when anxiety shows up.

 Learning to ride the wave of anxiety with conscious self-compassion gives space to go beyond attempts to avoid and control anxiety, and for our attention to be focused more on the people and activities that bring us joy and deep personal fulfillment.

 Each developmental level our children go through can bring up different joys and challenges for parents, whether they are just beginning the journey to parenthood, embracing the interesting twists and turns parenting a teen might bring, or preparing for children to spread their wings.